Spartacus

 Patrick WillemsJan 3, 2021I can see why this feels like for-hire work when you look at Kubrick's filmography but when compared to other old-fashioned analog epics this is honestly among the more beautiful and intimate of them with finely-tuned performances from some reliable greats (Douglas,…

 Josh LewisJan 11, 2015One of its taglines says, "More titanic than any story ever told!" which actually isn't very far from the truth.
-Notorious for being the only feature in the legendary film career of director Stanley Kubrick for which he didn't have complete artistic control, Spartacus is…
+Notorious for being the only film in the legendary career of Stanley Kubrick for which he didn't have complete artistic control, Spartacus is breathtaking in…

 Pretty rousing and undoubtedly a gorgeous piece of classic spectacle.
 Not as enamored with its depiction of queerness as a symptom of decadence, especially since it bumps up so poorly with the larger thread of individualism here, but you can't have everything.
 Would've been…